-The AllegroTM A8732 is a Xenon photoflash charger IC designed to meet the needs of ultra low power, small form factor cameras, particularly camera phones.
+The AllegroTM A8739 is a Xenon photoflash charger IC designed to provide an ultra-small solution with flexibility to adjust both charging current limit and output voltage target.
 By using primary-side voltage sensing, the need for a secondary-side resistive voltage divider is eliminated.
 This has the additional benefit of reducing leakage currents on the secondary side of the transformer.
+Target output voltage is primarily determined by the transformer turns ratio, but it can be further adjusted (in steps of -5 V each) using an external resistor.
+This enables better output accuracy, as well as greater flexibility in the selection of transformers

-To extend battery life, the A8732 features very low supply current draw (0.5 μ A max in shutdown mode).
-The switch current limit can be programmed from 0.45 to 1.5 A, in 16 steps with single wire interface, through the CHARGE pin.
+To extend battery life, the A8739 features very low supply current draw (0.5 $\mu$ A max in shutdown mode and 10 $\mu$ A in standby mode).
+The switch current limit can be programmed from 0.45 to 1.5 A in 16 steps with single wire interface, through the CHARGE pin.